General PhD Program Admissions Questions

 Before you register for your classes on ALBERT, you should check the semester course offerings to be sure you have the course prerequisites; if a course requires Permission of the Instructor, you must obtain the instructor’s permission before registering.
-All graduate biology (BIOL-GA) courses require use of a permission code.
-Students should contact the Graduate Advising Coordinator, for permission codes, either via email or in-person; a permission code is to be used only by the person requesting the code and can only be used once.
+A few graduate biology (BIOL-GA) courses require use of a permission code, for example, Research and Reading.
+Students should contact the Graduate Advising Coordinator, for permission codes, via email; a permission code is to be used only by the person requesting the code and can only be used once.

-How do I, a newly accepted Bio MS student for Fall semester, find out about orientation and registering for classes?
+As a newly accepted Bio MS student, how do I find out about orientation and registering for classes?

 The Department of Biology has an orientation for new students during the first week of the Fall semester; incoming MS students will be sent an invitation via email in August.
 The Director of the MS Biology program will provide information regarding the MS program and answer questions at this event.
 GSAS also has a New Student Orientation, for students accepted for the Fall and Spring semesters; GSAS New Student Orientation Series information is available here.
 The GSAS New Student Checklist provides helpful information, specifically #2, Contact Your Academic Department, and #9, Register for Classes.

 I am applying for or have a pre or postdoctoral fellowship.
 What do I need to know?

 Fellowship proposals require the same internal approvals as faculty proposals.
 Getting institutional signatures take time so please notify the Grants Administrator as soon as possible once you have decided to apply for a fellowship.
 Please review the NYU Office of Sponsored Program’s proposal development guidelines.
 When you email the Grants Administrator please include a link to the funding opportunity in the email and prepare the following for the a brief meeting:

 - Project Title

 - Budget: amount to request and preliminary budget breakdown ideas: